techurbanist/chatgpt-wikipedia-plugin/README.md

 A plugin for ChatGPT which fetches the latest information on a specific topic from Wikipedia.

+The plugin will retrieve the Wikipedia page by title, index the content on the page for full text search and then return the top n paragraphs that match the search terms.

 The plugin consists of:
 * The plugin manifest and OpenAPI spec as required for all ChatGPT plugins
 * A static `legal.html` webpage referenced in the plugin manifest